jonathondilworth/detailed-plutus-lecture-notes/5-Lecture-Five.md

 		* Value === Map AssetClass Integer
 		* This makes sense, because the value is an AssetClass which contains an Integer (Value) - although I would have thought this would need to be a floating point number.
 		* Value returns the number of units which are in each AssetClass

-* TokenName and CurrencySymbol implement the IsString class, so we can use -xoverloadedstrings to enter string literals
-* Ledger.Symbol type: currency symbol
-*

-**Add Title:**

 * The new types: TokenName and CurrencySymbol implement the IsString class, so we can use -XOverLoadedStrings to enter string literals.
 * Since TokenName and CurrencySymbol are both just essentially wrappers for a ByteString, we can enter string literals to their constructors.
 * Values Containing Native Tokens